kandelsatish/ecommerce/README.md

 # Shopping

-This is a simple Shopping app buld with React- A Javascript liberary for building user interfaces
+This is a simple Shopping app build with React- A Javascript library for building user interfaces.

 # Installation
   <br>